nivabecassis/asobubottle-inventory/README.md

 Backend:

-- Deploy new API version
 - Pagination

 Frontend:

 - Deploy React website
-- Pagination
 - Search bar on main page (how to deal with pagination)
+- Proper error message
 - Asobu (orange colored) theme on buttons
 - Loading icon on pages instead of "loading..." text
-- Proper error message
+- Pagination

 Shopify: